 Animal welfare can be defined in several ways, but at our Centre we have adopted the most common definition used, namely defining animal welfare as the experience of the animal itself.
 Thus, we are ultimately interested in evaluating the feelings of animals.
 One way of studying this is to assess the biological price the animal has to pay for adapting to its´ surroundings and management.

 The experiences of individual animals are estimated by combining physiological measures and health recordings to methods of applied animal behaviour science (applied ethology).
 Animal welfare and behaviour studies are performed both in laboratory conditions and as field studies: on-farm or in the homes of animals and their owners.

 International Society for Applied Ethology (ISAE)

 ISAE is a scientific society for researchers studying the behaviour of animals under human influence.
 ISAE organizes an international scientific congress yearly, and additionally many of the regions have their own regular meetings.
 The Nordic ISAE region meets every second year.
-The next meeting will be in 2018 in Finland.
+The next meeting will be in 2020.